SurajYadav69/Small-Project-Practise/README.md

 # Small-Project-Practise
-Here I Will only upload some of small project and operation which i will pracise
+I will be uploading various small projects and exercises that I plan to practice.